-Delle Donne leads Mystics to first WNBA title
+Bringing it home: Delle Donne, Mystics earn 1st WNBA crown

 It was a fitting conclusion to an entertaining series and WNBA season.
 This was the seventh series in league history that had gone to a deciding Game 5, and the home team has won five of them.

-Delle Donne, who has been dealing with a herniated disk in her back, scored four points during a decisive 8-0 run that gave the Mystics an 80-72 lead with under three minutes left.
+Delle Donne scored four points during a decisive 8-0 run that gave the Mystics an 80-72 lead with under three minutes left.
 But it was Meesseman, the soft-spoken Belgian who unveiled a new, aggressive “Playoff Emma” persona during the title run, who was named MVP of the Finals.

 Meesseman missed last season while playing with the Belgian national team.

 “I don’t think I’m the missing piece.
-I’m their teammate (and did what) I need to do help my team win a championship.
+I’m their teammate (and did what) I need to do to help my team win a championship.
 This is my family right here,” she said.

-Delle Donne came to Washington three years ago in a trade from Chicago, hoping to get the Mystics their first title.
+Delle Donne, a seven-year veteran and two-time MVP, came to Washington three years ago in a trade from Chicago, hoping to get the Mystics their first title.
 She grew up about an hour from the city in Delaware and wanted to be closer to home.

+Delle Donne sat out a year in college when she transferred in the summer before her freshman season from UConn to Delaware to be closer to her sister Lizzie, who is blind, deaf and has cerebral palsy.

+“Lizzie has been my journey, and some people have never understood my decisions.
+Others have.
+But she’s been my path, and somehow she’s gotten me to this moment,” Delle Donne said.
+“You know, it’s been a crazy journey.
+It’s been my own path.
+It’s been different from everyone else’s.

+“I’ve just kind of believed in it, and you’ve got to follow your heart, and I’ve always trusted in her.
+Another reason I can battle through injury is like she’s been dealt the worst cards possible with her disabilities, and every day she gets up, she smiles, she laughs, she loves.
+So she’s always just been my inspiration.”

-She’s been battling injuries and illnesses all season, breaking her nose early in the year.
+Delle Donne has battled injuries and illnesses all season, breaking her nose early in the year.
 She still wears a mask to protect it.
-Delle Donne also wears a knee brace on her right knee after suffering a bone bruise in last year’s Finals.
+She also wears a knee brace on her right knee after suffering a bone bruise in last year’s Finals.

-The victory gave coach Mike Thibault his first WNBA championship.
+Coach Mike Thibault earned his first WNBA championship.
 The league’s all-time winningest coach had reached the Finals three times in his career — twice with Connecticut — and last season with Washington, but fell short each time.

 The game got off to a slow start with choppy play, but it picked up during a back-and-forth second half.

 The Mystics trailed by nine midway through the third quarter before rallying within two at the end of the period.
 The teams traded the lead in the final period until Delle Donne hit a tough fadeaway midway through the quarter.
-After a Connecticut miss, Kristi Toliver — the only player on either team who had won a title before — drove down the lane and hit a beautiful finger-roll layup to give the Mystics a 76-72 lead.
+After a Connecticut miss, Kristi Toliver — the only player on either team who had won a title — drove down the lane and hit a beautiful finger-roll layup to give the Mystics a 76-72 lead.

 Delle Donne added another basket, and Meesseman capped the run with a jumper.